RESEARCH STARTER

 Overview

 Repression is a defense mechanism, meaning individuals do this to protect themselves from having to repeatedly recall something painful.
-With repression, a traumatic experience, and the feelings associated with it, is pushed into the subconscious mind, where the individual is unaware of its existence.
+With repression, a traumatic experience, and the feelings associated with it, is pushed into the unconscious mind, where the individual is unaware of its existence.
 Less commonly, sexual and aggressive impulses are repressed to keep individuals from experiencing guilt or shame.

 The feelings associated with repressed experiences or impulses do not disappear, however.
 They cause a myriad of problems for the individual who does not know why these problems are occurring.